Complete ionization for a non-autonomous point interaction model in d = 2: Abstract

 \section{Abstract}

-We consider the two dimensional Schr\"odinger equation with time dependent delta potential, which represents a model for the dynamics of a quantum particle subject to a point interaction whose strength varies in time.
+We consider the two dimensional Schr\"odinger equation with a time dependent point interaction, which represents a model for the dynamics of a quantum particle subject to a point interaction whose strength varies in time.
 First, we prove global well-posedness of the associated Cauchy problem under general assumptions on the potential and on the initial datum.
 Then, for a monochromatic periodic potential (which also satisfies a suitable no-resonance condition) we investigate the asymptotic behavior of the survival probability of a bound state of the time-independent problem.
-Such probability is shown to have a time decay of order $\mathcal{O}(t^{-1})$, up to exponentially fast decaying terms.
+Such probability is shown to have a time decay of order $\mathcal O((\log t/t)^2)$, up to lower order terms.

 { \emph{Keywords}: Schr\"odinger equation, ionization, point interactions, well-posedness.

 \emph{2020 MSC}: 35A01, 35B25, 35B40, 35J10, 35Q40, 35Q41, 81Q05, 30E99. }